jlelong/LaTeX-Workshop-wiki/Install.md

 ## Using Docker

 VS Code supports Docker with [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+You can see [an example](https://github.com/James-Yu/LaTeX-Workshop/tree/master/samples/docker).
 LaTeX Workshop works well with the extension.
 We **strongly recommend** you to use the extension instead of our following experimental feature.

 LaTeX Workshop has an **experimental** implementation on Docker support following the idea of [@Arxisos](https://github.com/Arxisos).
 You can set `latex-workshop.docker.enabled` to `true` to use a docker based LaTeX distribution.
 The docker image to be used is defined by `latex-workshop.docker.image.latex`, the default value is empty.
 Please find an appropriate image by yourself and set the name to `latex-workshop.docker.image.latex`.